Low (David Bowie album): Commercial performance

+Low reached number 6 in the Netherlands, 10 in Australia and Norway, 12 in New Zealand and Sweden, 17 in Austria, 30 in Finland, 35 in Japan and 56 in Canada.

 Singles

 "Sound and Vision" was released as the first single on 11 February 1977, with the instrumental "A New Career in a New Town" as the B-side.
 It reached number three on the UK Singles Chart, becoming Bowie's highest charting new single in the UK since "Sorrow" in 1973.
 The song did not fare so well in the US, peaking at number 69 on the Billboard Hot 100 and signalling Bowie's commercial downturn in the country until 1983.
 Although Bowie did not promote it, Pegg writes the single was an "instant turntable favourite" and was bolstered by the BBC's usage for television commercials.
 The single's UK success confused RCA executives.
 Bowie intimidated the label and persuaded RCA to release Pop's The Idiot in March 1977.

 "Be My Wife" was released as the second single on 17 June 1977, backed by the instrumental "Speed of Life".
-It became Bowie's first single that failed to chart since his pre-Ziggy days (1972).
+It became Bowie's first single that failed to chart since his pre-Ziggy Stardust days (1972).
 Despite this, a music video—his first since 1973—promoted the song.
 An extended version of "Breaking Glass" was released as a single in Australia and New Zealand in November 1978.
 The single edit was created by splicing in a repeated verse of the original album recording.
 This rare version was made available for the first time in 2017 on Re:Call 3, part of the A New Career in a New Town (1977–1982) compilation.